-According to the U.S. Bureau of Labor Statistics (BLS), employment of top executives such as CIOs will rise steadily in coming years, with a projected growth rate of 11% between 2012 and 2022.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of top executives such as CIOs will rise about as fast as average in the coming years, with a projected growth rate of 6% between 2014 and 2024.
 Growth will occur as business-technology needs become more complex in a global environment.

 Competition for these high-level positions will be keen; those with specialized knowledge, experience and advanced degrees should have better job prospects.